-Arena Pharmaceuticals Inc. (ARNA) and Vivus Inc. (VVUS), competing to win U.S. regulatory approval for weight-loss treatments, probably won’t be affected by an advisory panel’s recommendation for heart-risk studies, a Food and Drug Administration spokeswoman said.
+Arena Pharmaceuticals Inc. (ARNA:US) and Vivus Inc. (VVUS:US), competing to win U.S. regulatory approval for weight-loss treatments, probably won’t be affected by an advisory panel’s recommendation for heart-risk studies, a Food and Drug Administration spokeswoman said.

 The panel voted 17-6 yesterday in Silver Spring, Maryland, to recommend that companies developing weight-loss therapies should conduct clinical trials to assess heart danger or review pre-approval human trial data on heart attacks and strokes.
 The panel’s goal was to help the agency update guidelines for bringing obesity treatments to market, Erica Jefferson, a spokeswoman for the FDA, said in an e-mail today.

 “It’s unlikely that the discussions over the past couple days will impact any existing applications,” Jefferson said.